 The effects of Botox will last for three to six months.
 As muscle action slowly returns, lines and wrinkles begin to reappear and need to be treated again.
 Lines and wrinkles tend to appear less severe over time because the muscles shrink.
-The results of Botox last between 2 and 6 months; the average result lasts about 3 to 4 months.
-Why does Botox finally stop working?
+The results of Botox last between two and six months; the average result lasts about three to four months.

 Your body produces new neurotransmitters all the time, so the “blocking” effect of Botox gradually wears off as these chemicals begin to circulate back into the body.
 Muscles are no longer inhibited.
 On average, Botox lasts three to six months.
 You can expect your Botox treatment to last up to six months after your first treatment.

-Generally speaking, botox injections in the forehead last about 4 months.
+Generally speaking, botox injections in the forehead last about four months.
 However, the specific longevity of treatment depends on the specific dose, your tolerance to the product, the level of exercise and other factors.
 Below, we discuss the factors that affect the longevity of Botox injections on the forehead and tips for prolonging longevity.
 Botox is FDA-approved for the treatment of facial lines and wrinkles, and has been shown to be extremely safe and effective when properly injected by an authorized provider.
 By injecting it into a muscle, it blocks the nerve signals that cause the muscle to contract and, when the muscles can't contract, dynamic wrinkles caused by facial movements relax and soften, allowing your face to look smoother.
 Usually, the forehead will have some of the deepest lines and wrinkles on the face and may require a greater number of Botox units for treatment.